Can I Use Roofing Tar On My Driveway? (Answered + Best Alternatives)

 6. Bricks

 Bricks are a very common material for buildings and can also be laid down on a driveway.
-If you use the bricks, your driveway will look elegant and expensive as the material comes in many colors and patterns.
+If you use bricks, your driveway will look elegant and expensive as the material comes in many colors and patterns.

 The maintenance of brick driveways is moderate, and it can last a lifetime when maintained properly.